IRON MAN Vs.... Mister Doll???1 of 12

 Because he is really friendly and really bad at reading human social cues, Angel was caught in the explosion and vaporized.
 Or not.
 Actually, he survived, and flew off, contemplating the meaning of his life after surviving at ground zero of an atomic blast.
 Deciding that it was all just garbage anyway, Angel decided to join up with Magneto, his arch-enemy, and stole some dynamite from Tony Stark in the hopes that a big enough explosion would summon Magneto's attention, even though basically the biggest explosion possible at the time had just occurred, and Magneto was nowhere in sight.

-Confronting Angel in the air as Iron Man, Stark attempted to reason with Angel.
+Confronting Angel in the air as Iron Man, Stark attempted to reason with the winged mutant.
 When that failed, he decided to just give up and fight the poor kid, because that's how adults handled problems in the '60's.
 When he couldn't defeat Angel for fear of permanently harming or killing him, Stark decided that there was only one way out.

 As far as I know, Angel was never treated for radiation poisoning, so add that to the list of his super powers.